 The Canadian opioid crisis has fundamentally reshaped the face of addiction and the commercial drug trade in Ontario.
 Thousands suffer in silence as powerful synthetic drugs like fentanyl and carfentanil replace, or are combined with, traditional street drugs.
 For those caught trafficking in these powerful new synthetics, the legal risks are higher than ever.
-Even small amounts of fentanyl could lead to a prison sentence numbering in the years.
-Penitentiary terms are common.
+Even small amounts of fentanyl could lead to a penitentiary sentence.

 Toronto criminal lawyer Shayan Shaffie has successfully defended against all types of criminal drug charges - from major project cases, to importing, to high-volume opioid trafficking.
 Shayan Shaffie is also skilled in assisting marijuana dispensaries or individuals arrested for marijuana-related offences.

 If you or someone you know requires legal assistance in this area of criminal law, call criminal defence lawyer Shayan Shaffie today.